spathala/Team-7/WorkPlan- RQs/Readme.md

 _This markdown document explains the dataset analysis - Storm Event data  with respect to research questions, planned timeline for completing the project, projected effort allocation (who will do which tasks), and target audience for the analysis._

 This document includes:-
-   Introduction of StromEvent Data set.
+1. Introduction to the Data Set
-   Draft Research Questions.
+2. Draft Research Questions
-   Project Timeline.
+3. Work Plan
-   Project Effort Allocation.
+4. Projected Effort Allocation
-   Target Audience.
+5. Target Audience

 ## 1. Introduction of StromEvent Data set